rails-sqlserver/tiny_tds/README.md

 * Lars Kanis for all his help getting the Windows builds working again with rake-compiler-dock.
 * Erik Bryn for joining the project and helping me thru a few tight spots. - http://github.com/ebryn
 * To the authors and contributors of the Mysql2 gem for inspiration. - http://github.com/brianmario/mysql2
-* Yehuda Katz for articulating ruby's need for proper encoding support.
+* Yehuda Katz for articulating Ruby's need for proper encoding support.
 Especially in database drivers - http://yehudakatz.com/2010/05/05/ruby-1-9-encodings-a-primer-and-the-solution-for-rails/
-* Josh Clayton of Thoughtbot for writing about ruby C extensions. - http://robots.thoughtbot.com/post/1037240922/get-your-c-on
+* Josh Clayton of Thoughtbot for writing about Ruby C extensions. - http://robots.thoughtbot.com/post/1037240922/get-your-c-on

 ## License

 TinyTDS is Copyright (c) 2010-2015 Ken Collins, <ken@metaskills.net> and Will Bond (Veracross LLC) <wbond@breuer.com>.
 It is distributed under the MIT license.
-Windows binaries contain precompiled versions of FreeTDS <http://www.freetds.org/> which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>
+Windows binaries contain pre-compiled versions of FreeTDS <http://www.freetds.org/> which is licensed under the GNU LGPL license at <http://www.gnu.org/licenses/lgpl-2.0.html>